MAHMOUDMAMDOH8/end-to-end-log-processing/README.md

 docker-compose up -d
 ```

-This will start all required services: Kafka, Zookeeper, Spark, HDFS (NameNode/DataNode), Cassandra, Airflow, PostgreSQL, and more.
+This will start all required services: Kafka, Zookeeper, Spark, HDFS (NameNode/DataNode), Cassandra, Airflow, PostgreSQL, Grafana, and more.

 ### 3. Initialize Cassandra